Irish in Tenerife contact department over coronavirus concerns

 Spanish media said some 1,000 tourists staying at the complex are not allowed to leave.

-The Canary Islands, an archipelago located some 100kms west of the African coast, is a popular holiday destination that attracts many Irish and British tourists all year around.
+The Canary Islands, an archipelago 100kms west of the African coast, is a popular holiday destination that attracts Irish and British tourists all year around.

-The Irish Department of Foreign Affairs said a number of Irish citizens staying in the area have made contact.
-It said it is providing consular assistance.
+The Irish Department of Foreign Affairs said it is providing consular assistance to a number of Irish citizens staying in the area who made contact after news of the case emerged.

 It said the Irish embassy in Madrid is “closely monitoring the situation” and they are in touch with the local health and tourist authorities.

-It advised anyone that has specific concerns regarding Irish people in the area to contact the department at (01) 408 2527.
+It advised anyone with specific concerns regarding Irish people in the area to contact the department at (01) 408 2527.

 Ireland’s National Health Emergency team is set to announce new precautionary measures for the State after it meets on Tuesday afternoon.